fieryhenry/ExampleEditorLocale/README.md

 Please use these colors instead of hex colors or color names as they take into account the user's theme.

-Primary is the color used if no color is specified.

 ### Conditional strings

 You can change the string depending on the value of a variable.